KabukiStarship/Script2/spec/data/string_types.md

 ### String Types

-ASCII Strings Types consists of 8-bit (CH1), 16-bit (CH2), and 32-bit (CH4) characters, and Arrays and Vectors of characters called Strands and SPrinters (String Printers) that can be UTF-8, UTF-16, or UTF-32.
-Additionally, traditional C-style strings can be created using a Pointer (PTR) or Const Pointer (PTC) to a CH1, CH2, or CH4 types.
+ASCII Strings Types consists of 8-bit (CHA), 16-bit (CHB), and 32-bit (CHC) characters, and Arrays and Vectors of characters called Strands and SPrinters (String Printers) that can be UTF-8, UTF-16, or UTF-32.
+Additionally, traditional C-style strings can be created using a Pointer (PTR) or Const Pointer (PTC) to a CHA, CHB, or CHC types.

 ```C++
 TKN key                   //< No quotes needed for a TKN.